Lyon Mountain, New York: Industry

 Republic Steel Corporation was one of the last major steel firms to use low-phosphorus Adirondack magnetites, operating the Chateaugay Ore & Iron Company from 1939 to 1967.
 The Chateaugay mine was one of the deepest commercial iron ore mines in the United States, with stopes as much as 3500 ft below the surface.
 Lyon Mountain's iron ore was considered the best in the industry and was the material of choice for John Roebling and Sons in the construction of the Brooklyn Bridge.
 In later years, Roebling used Lyon Mountain ore in the construction of the George Washington Bridge and the Golden Gate Bridge.

 Government

 Lyon Mountain is a hamlet within the town of Dannemora.
 Public services and government affairs are administered by the town, which is governed by a board of councilors.

+Education

+The census-designated place is within the Northern Adirondack Central School District.

 Sports

-Lyon Mountain is the home of the Lyon Mountain Miners who play in the Champlain Valley Baseball League.
-They play at the famous Big Ball Field, a major league-sized park in the heart of Lyon Mountain.
+Japan Islanders are a team with the Empire Professional Baseball League and play out of Lyon Mountain Miners Baseball Field.